 All companies are variously looking at security measures mainly prompted by GDPR here in Europe but also for ISO certification among others.
-2-Step is regularly also referred to as 2-Step Authentication or MFA (multi factor authentication) among others.
+2-Step is regularly also referred to as 2-Step Authentication, 2FA (2 factor authentication) or MFA (multi factor authentication) among others.
 There are multiple approaches to account security, you probably have experience of some versions through backup email addresses, texting or SMS security codes, security questions etc. AutoEntry also has the option of using 2-Step authentication if you require it.

 AutoEntry uses a combination of security measures (as most do) for our 2-step verification.
 It is optional and can be set per user.
 We use a combination of email, verification codes via SMS text message and security questions.

-Recovery Code - Provided to the user when 2-step is turned on.
-To be kept safe by them.
-Can be reset by the user but cannot be retrieved by Ocrex.
+Recovery Code - Provided to the user when 2FA is switched on.
+This is to be kept safe by them.
+It can be reset by the user but cannot be retrieved by AutoEntry.

 Reset Code - SMS code sent when/if resetting password (forgot password)